 The most common mineral types are white (chrysotile), blue (crocidolite) or brown (amosite).
 Asbestos can be found naturally in the earth in some parts of Australia.
 For example, in Australia blue asbestos deposits were mined at Wittenoom, W.A. and white asbestos at Woodsreef, N.S.W.

-Asbestos fibres were once valued for their resistance to heat and most chemicals plus their high tensile strength.
-Hence asbestos fibres have been mined for use in a wide range of man-made products, mostly in building materials, friction products, and heat-resistant materials.
+Asbestos fibres are resistant to heat and most chemicals and have a great deal of tensile strength.
+Because of these properties, asbestos fibres have been mined for use in a wide range of man-made products, mostly in building materials, friction products, and heat-resistant materials.

-In indoor air, the concentration of asbestos depends on whether asbestos was used for insulation, ceiling or wall linings, or other purposes, and whether these asbestos-containing materials are in good condition or are deteriorated and therefore easily crumbled (known as its friability.)
+In indoor air, the concentration of asbestos depends on whether asbestos was used for insulation, ceiling or wall linings, or other purposes, and whether these asbestos-containing materials are in good condition or are deteriorated and easily crumbled (known as its friability)

 Asbestosis, mesothelioma, pleural plaques and lung cancer are the recognised diseases caused by asbestos and are all as a result of inhalation of asbestos fibres.
 Other diseases and cancers may also be caused or linked to asbestos but still require further investigation.

 Proprietor, Brian Sketcher is a sought-after speaker and author, well-recognised for his work in identifying asbestos.
 For residential owners Brian’s book can help you identify asbestos in your own home.

 The second in our series of books by Brian Sketcher is a handy guide for those in the electrical trade.